 I told you this little story for a big reason.

-Activities with kids to see His eye on the sparrow.
+to remind them that His eye on the sparrow.

 WHEN FEAR OVERCOMES YOU